Mineral industry of Africa

-The second-largest mineral industry in the world is the mineral industry of Africa, which implies large quantities of resources due to Africa being the second largest continent, with 30.37 million square kilometres of land.
+The second-largest mineral industry in the world is the mineral industry of Africa.
+Africa is the second largest continent with 30.37 million square kilometres of land, implying a large quantity of resources.
 With a population of 1.4 billion, mineral exploration and production constitute significant parts of their economies for many African countries and remain keys to economic growth.
+These economies commonly utilize exploitative measures on the African people to maximize resource extraction for the benefit of foreign investment.

 Africa is richly endowed with mineral reserves and ranks first in quantity of world reserves for bauxite, cobalt, industrial diamond, phosphate rock, platinum-group metals (PGM), vermiculite, and zirconium.
+Foreign powers have encroached on African land for centuries.
+Their colonization of Africa was driven by its exploitation of resources and soon mineral mining.
+Although now independent countries, external powers continue to mine the lands with African laborers against their will.
+African people and nations receive little to no benefit from the mineral extraction to support the consumption of Global North Nations.

 The Central African Mining and Exploration Company (CAMEC), one of Africa's primary mining enterprises, has faced criticisms for its unregulated environmental impact and minimal social stewardship.
-In the spring of 2009, retired British cricket player Phil Edmonds' assets were seized by the United Kingdom's government due to CAMEC's illicit association with former self-appointed Zimbabwean President Robert Mugabe.
+In the spring of 2009, retired British cricket player Phil Edmonds's assets were seized by the United Kingdom's government due to CAMEC's illicit association with former self-appointed Zimbabwean President Robert Mugabe.
 CAMEC underwent restructuring and sold 95.4% of its shares to the Eurasian Natural Resources Corporation.
 Consequently, it no longer operates under the CAMEC brand.